 Joanne Bookmyer Senior Director, Inquiry and Improvement Science

-Dr. Bookmyer’s research interest is in the area of teacher professional growth.
-When she began her career at UC Davis in 2002 she oversaw an active K-12 teacher researcher network and the administration of a small grants project for educational research that was collaboratively designed and conducted by university and K-12 educators.
-Hired as the Director of Collaborative Projects in 2002, she was involved in various local, state, and national school reform and improvement initiatives.
-The included acting in the role of External Evaluator for the federal Sacramento City Unified School District Smaller Learning Community Grant, as Project Manager for a Network for a Healthy California SNAP-Ed initiative, and as the Technical Assistance Team Lead for Sierra Health Foundation’s REACH (Connecting Communities and Youth for a Healthy Future) initiative.
-In 2009, Dr. Bookmyer was awarded an Improving Teacher Quality Grant (Teacher-based Reform).
-That grant has been augmented four times (most recently under the title: Resourcing Integrated Professional Learning Systems); total funding is $8.9 million.
-In her current role Dr. Bookmyer is part of the leadership team charged with moving REEd to a structured Networked Improvement Community as a means to accelerate the spread and scale of research-based instructional practices more broadly across schools and districts.
+Joanne Bookmyer joined REEd in 2001.
+She was selected as the Director of Collaborative Projects in 2002, a role which engaged her in various local, state, and national school reform and improvement initiatives, including external evaluator for the federal Sacramento City Unified School District Smaller Learning Community Grant, as Project Manager for a Network for a Healthy California SNAP-Ed initiative, and as the Technical Assistance Team Lead for Sierra Health Foundation’s REACH (Connecting Communities and Youth for a Healthy Future) initiative.
+In her current position she is part of the leadership team charged with accelerating the spread and scale of research-based instructional practices more broadly across schools and districts.

 Improving Teacher Quality Grant.
 Resourcing Integrated Professional Learning Systems.
 (Principal investigator with Susan O’Hara-2013-2014: $5.8 M)